CitrineInformatics/gemd-docs/docs/specification/objects.md

-property names  | must be unique | among property names condition names | must be unique | among condition names parameter names | must be unique | among parameter names
+property names  | must be unique | among property names condition names | must be unique | among condition names parameter names | must be unique | among parameter names property templates | must be unique | among the templates of properties parameter templates | must be unique | among the templates of parameters condition templates | must be unique | among the templates of conditions

 ##### Example